Albert0i/ChatBot/README.cont.md

 INSERT INTO vec_items (document, embedding) VALUES ('testing', float_array_384(1.1, 1.2, 1.3, 1.4));
 ```

 The second step is to get a model and transform the text value into vector, which is a high dimension array, programmatically.
-In our example, we load the document field with some text in `vec_items`.
-And run the embedder to fill in the embedding field.
+In our example, we load the `document` field with some text in `vec_items`.
+And run the embedder to fill in the `embedding` field.
 ```
 node src/embedder.js
 ```

 The embedding process is slow and takes quite a while to finish.
 After that we can use the embeddings to search documents *semantically*...
 But... how we do that?

-To determine if how near or how far two vectors are we have to get a kind of measurement of distance.
-[Cosine Similarity and Cosine Distance Explained](https://github.com/Albert0i/RedisVectorSearch/blob/main/cosine.md) is one of the most popular way to do that.
+To determine how near or how far of two vectors are we have to get a kind of measurement of distance.
+[Cosine Similarity and Cosine Distance Explained](https://github.com/Albert0i/RedisVectorSearch/blob/main/cosine.md) is a common approach.

 Create a user defined function `cosine_similarity`:
 ```